matjesg/deepflash2/README.md

 ## Quick Start and Demo
 > Get started in less than a minute.
 Watch the [tutorials](https://matjesg.github.io/deepflash2/tutorial.html) for help.

-For a quick start, run *deepflash2* in Google Colaboratory with free access to graphics processing units (GPUs).
+For a quick start, run *deepflash2* in Google Colaboratory (Google account required).

 [![Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/matjesg/deepflash2/blob/master/deepflash2_GUI.ipynb)

-To try the functionalities of *deepflash2*, open the *deepflash2* GUI in [Colab]((https://colab.research.google.com/github/matjesg/deepflash2/blob/master/deepflash2_GUI.ipynb) or follow the installation instructions below.
-The GUI provides a build-in use for sample data.
-After starting the GUI, select the task (GT Estimation, Training, or Prediction) and click `Load Sample Data`.
+<video src="https://user-images.githubusercontent.com/13711052/139751414-acf737db-2d8a-4203-8a34-7a38e5326b5e.mov" controls width="100%"></video>

+#### Demo usage
+The GUI provides a build-in use for our [sample data](https://github.com/matjesg/deepflash2/releases/tag/sample_data).

+1. Starting the GUI (in [Colab](https://colab.research.google.com/github/matjesg/deepflash2/blob/master/deepflash2_GUI.ipynb) or follow the installation instructions below)
+2. Select the task (GT Estimation, Training, or Prediction)
+3. Click the `Load Sample Data` button in the sidebar and continue to the next sidebar section.

 For futher instructions watch the [tutorials](https://matjesg.github.io/deepflash2/tutorial.html).

 We provide an overview of the tasks below: